ty928/food-_calories_app/README.md

 ## Usage
  1.Navigate to the directory in which you saved the file.

- 2.To run the program, issue the following command: python nutritions.py
+ 2.To run the program, issue the following command: python app\nutritions.py

  3.Note: you must use Python3 to run this program.
- Testing

 ## Testing
 Run tests: